 Emily Ann Hoffman

 Emily graduated from RISD recently in illustration with a focus in stop motion puppetry and animation.
-She is the fall 2016 Emerging Artist Fellow.
+She is the Fall 2016 Valentine & Clark Emerging Artist Fellow.
 She spent her time as a fellow writing, animating, and editing a dark comedic narrative short, "Nevada," about a young couple's pregnancy scare during a weekend away at an Airbnb.
 The entire film was performed through her handmade puppets, who occupy miniature sets built in our workshop by Hoffman herself.

 Champ Ensminger is a Thai-American filmmaker born in Chiang Mai and raised in Spokane, WA.
 He was the summer 2015 Emerging Artist Fellow.
 After graduating from the University of Washington in Seattle with a degree in comparative literature and anthropology, he moved to New York City, where he worked at Vimeo and then as a freelancer and production assistant at the web agency m ss ng p eces.
 Back in Chiang Mai, he volunteered as a workshop instructor at Documentary Arts Asia, a nonprofit aimed at bringing agency and exposure to Asia-based media artists.
 During his fellowship at the JBFC, Champ created an experimental short film called “US/Caterpillar Secrets”, scored with original music by Croton-on-Hudson-born musician Zach Cooper and performed by dancer and SUNY Purchase graduate Lindsey Jones.
 He is currently traveling and researching future projects with the creative organization Planetary Collective.

 Spring 2015 Valentine & Clark Emerging Artist Fellow